OpenGeoVis/PVGeo-HDF5/README.rst

 .. _PVGeo: http://pvgeo.org

 This project is a work in progress!
+These plugins are meant to be used in ParaView - if you are using them in a pure Python environment, you're probably better off using ``netCDF4`` with PyVista than trying to fiddle with this somewhat convoluted code.

 Installation